We finished our Astro recipe website, and now it's time to publish our fantastic website on the World Wide Web.

 From here, you can even change this to be your domain.

-Updating Astro code on Netlify permalink
+Updating Astro code on Netlify

 But what if we need to update anything?
 Don't worry, Netlify makes this super easy, literally super easy!